PureStorage-OpenConnect/px-gitops/asyncDR/readme.md

 * ### Enable Authorization

-	The source cluster will be reachaing the Portworx api of the destination cluster through the internet, So it is recommended to enable the authorization on the destination in production environments.
-You may skip this if setup is only for demo purposes.
+	The source cluster will be reaching the Portworx API of the destination cluster through the internet, So it is recommended to enable the authorization on the destination in production environments.
+You may skip this if the setup is only for demo purposes.

 	You can use following commands if you want to enable: